 Extended Foster Care Explained

-On any given day, the U.S. foster care system includes more than 390,000 children and youth.
+On any given day, the U.S. foster care system includes more than 360,000 children and youth.

 Most young people are unprepared to live on their own as soon as they turn 18.
-For kids in foster care, independence without adult guidance is particularly challenging.
+For kids in foster care, independence without adult support and guidance is particularly challenging.
 It arrives at a time when they are graduating high school and preparing to navigate higher education or enter the working world.

 Recognizing this, many states offer extended foster care — an approach that allows youth to remain in or re-enter care beyond their 18th birthday.
 This change gives young people more time to successfully navigate the critical transition to adulthood while also affording the child welfare system more time to secure a loving and permanent support network for each youth in care.

 To be effective, foster care for older youth and young adults must look different than traditional foster care for young children.
 When systems prepare young people for adulthood, engage young people in making decisions about their future and provide the relationships and resources youth need to graduate from high school and contribute in the workforce, they are investing in well-being and economic potential for generations.
-When young women in and emerging from foster care have access to financial assistance for education, they are less likely to have first and repeat births at an early age.
+When young women emerging from foster care have access to financial assistance for education, they are less likely to have first and repeat births at an early age.

 At what age does foster care stop?